MPIBGC-TEE/bgc-md/docker_images/Readme.md

-This is a placeholder
-We will explain here how to use the docker images
+We provide images that can be downlaoded from the docker cloud.